OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Step 10.
 Restore Custom Probes
 ================================================================================

-If you have any custom monitoring probe, follow :ref:`these instructions <devel-im>`, to update them to new monitoring system
+If you have any custom monitoring probes, follow :ref:`these instructions <devel-im>`, to update them to the new monitoring system

 Step 11.
 Update the Hypervisors
 ================================================================================

-.. warning:: If you're using vCenter please jump to the next step.
+.. warning:: If you're using vCenter please skip to the next step.

-First we need to let OpenNebula know that the hypervisors can be monitored again, but we still don't want to deploy any VM on them until they are fully updated.
-So we will switch them to ``DISABLE`` state:
+First we need to let OpenNebula know that the hypervisors can be monitored again, but we still don't want to deploy any VMs on them until they are fully updated.
+Instead, we will switch them to ``DISABLE`` state:

 .. prompt:: text $ auto

    $ onehost disable <host_id>

 After that, update the virtualization, storage and networking drivers.
-As the ``oneadmin`` user execute:
+As the ``oneadmin`` user, execute:

 .. prompt:: text $ auto

    $ onehost sync

-Then log into your hypervisor hosts and update the ``opennebula-node`` packages:
+Then log in to your hypervisor Hosts and update the ``opennebula-node`` packages:

 Ubuntu/Debian